 - Use of computing facilities and resources to send obscene or threatening messages.

 - Use of computing facilities and resources to interfere with normal operation of the University computing system.

 - Use of computing facilities and resources in violation of copyright laws.

 - Any violation of the use of computer resources policy.

 A community that values respect supports the rights of individuals to live and work with others in a safe environment that reflects the educational ideals of the university.
 To the extent provided by law, students may not be subject to discipline under this student conduct code for engaging in speech activities that are protected by the First Amendment.
 Violations of respect include, but are not limited to, the following:

 • Physical, verbal, or sexual abuse, threats, intimidation, harassment, stalking, coercion, and/or other conduct which threatens or endangers the health or safety of any person (this rule also applies to the use of electronic resources, such as online communities, email, web logs, etc.).

-• Violation of the Student Sexual Misconduct Policy, which prohibits sexual misconduct in any form and which includes any unwelcome behavior of a sexual nature that is committed without consent or by force, intimidation, coercion, or manipulation.
-(Note: If you or someone you know may be a victim of sexual misconduct, sexual assault, or any other behaviors prohibited under this policy, you are strongly encouraged to seek immediate assistance from Violence Intervention Services, Student Health Center (319) 273-2137 or UNI Police, Gilchrist Hall, Room 30, (319) 273-2712).
+• Violation of the Discrimination, Harassment, and Sexual Misconduct Policy (13.02).
+If you or someone you know may be a victim of sexual misconduct, sexual assault, or any other behaviors prohibited under this policy, you are strongly encouraged to seek immediate assistance from Violence Intervention Services, Student Health Center (319) 273-2137 or UNI Police, Gilchrist Hall, Room 30, (319) 273-2712).

 • Participating in an on campus or off campus demonstration, riot or activity that disrupts the normal operations of the university and/or infringes on the rights of other members of the university community; leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area or in relation to a university activity.